 ART 121 - Perspectives of Art History III: Non-Western Art

 An introductory course that focuses on the history, development and current influences of non-western art.
 Particular emphasis is on objects, images and architecture from India, China, Korea, Southeast Asia, Pre-Columbian and Native North and South Americas, Africa, and the cultures of the South Pacific Islands.
-For 2018-19, this course remains SUNY-H in addition to the other listed category below.

 Course Learning Outcomes